Hack The Box - TwoMillion

 twomillion

-TwoMillion is a Linux machine hosting a web application with an API that has a command execution vulnerability.
-This vulnerability can be exploited to gain a shell on the system.
-During the enumeration process, a configuration file can be discovered that contains credentials for the admin user which can be used to SSH into the system.
-An email in the /var/mail directory provides a valuable hint indicating that the Linux kernel version on the machine is outdated and might be vulnerable to certain CVEs.
-Further investigation leads to the identification of CVE-2023-0386, a privilege escalation vulnerability that can be exploited to gain root access on the system.
+TwoMillion is a Linux machine hosting a web application with an API that has a command injection vulnerability.
+This vulnerability can be exploited to obtain a shell on the system as www-data.
+Enumeration can lead to the discovery of a configuration file that contains credentials for the admin user, allowing for SSH login.
+An email in the /var/mail directory provides a hint indicating that the Linux kernel version on the machine is outdated and might be vulnerable to certain CVEs; this leads to the identification of CVE-2023-0386, a local privilege escalation vulnerability that can be exploited to gain root access on the system.

 nmap scan: